NatronGitHub/openfx-misc/README.md

 * BlurCImg: Blur input stream by a quasi-Gaussian or Gaussian filter (recursive implementation), or compute derivatives.
 * ChromaBlurCImg: Blur the chrominance components (usually to prep strongly compressed and chroma subsampled footage for keying).
 * DenoiseSharpen: Denoise and/or sharpen images using wavelet-based algorithms.
-* DilateCImg/ErodeCImg: Dilate/erode input stream by a rectangular structuring element of specified size and Neumann boundary conditions.
+* DilateCImg/ErodeCImg: Dilate/erode input stream by a rectangular structuring element of specified size and Neumann (a.k.a. nearest) boundary conditions.
 * DirBlurOFX: Directional blur.
 * ErodeBlurCImg: Erode or dilate a mask by smoothing.
 * ErodeSmoothCImg: Erode or dilate input stream using a [normalized power-weighted filter](http://dx.doi.org/10.1109/ICPR.2004.1334273).